hunnel/openVINO_install_guide_linux_without_FPGA/build_sample_apps_linux.md

 <br>

-### Samples That Support Pre-Trained Models Shipped With the Product
+### Samples that Support Pre-trained Models Included with Installation

 You are provided several pre-trained models.
 The table below shows the correlation between models and samples/devices.
 The samples are available in `<INSTALL_DIR>/deployment_tools/inference_engine/samples`